 01What to Avoid Wearing to a Job Interview for Young Women

-There's a good chance that a cute outfit you might wear to go shopping or to hang out with friends isn't appropriate for an interview.
-For example, as seen in this picture, spaghetti straps and fringes aren't acceptable for a job interview.
+There's a good chance that an outfit you might wear to hang out with friends or even to school isn't appropriate for an interview.
+For example, as seen in this picture, shorts and spaghetti-strap tops aren't acceptable for a job interview.

 02What to Avoid Wearing to a Job Interview for Young Men

-Baseball caps, or any other type of hats, shouldn't be worn on an interview.
+Like women, men should also avoid anything that looks too casual.
+For example, baseball caps, or any other type of hats, shouldn't be worn in an interview.
 Also, young men should avoid wearing jerseys or athletic shirts, and opt for a professional button down or polo shirt instead.
-In addition, girls aren't alone in avoiding over-the-top accessories.
-"Bling" type necklaces should be taken off before an interview.
+Make sure anything you wear fits you well and is not too loose or too tight.

 04Leave the Hoodie at Home